renjinirv/Banking-Management-system/README.md

 # Banking-Management-system
 Here I have created a Python program to replicate a bank management system.
 I have used Functions and data structures to complete this program.
 At first it was a little bit complicated but after creating the program I was so excited to check for the output.
+Here the operations include account creation, account login, deposit amount, withdrawal amount, balance checking and account details checking.
+Hope you all understand my program very easily.